-- 7.6.3.2 In the event of a competitor leaving arrows, e.g. on the ground in the target area, he or she may use others provided a Judge is informed before shooting begins. - 7.6.4 Scorecards will be signed by the scorer and the competitor, indicating that the competitor agrees with the value of each arrow.
-If the scorer is participating in the shooting, his or her scorecard will be signed by another competitor on the same target butt. - 7.6.5 In the event of a tie in score, the ranking of the results will be determined in the following order: - 7.6.5.1 For ties occurring in all Rounds, except for those ties as set out below (7.6.5.2): - Individuals and Teams: - Greatest number of scoring hits; - Greatest number of 10's; - Greatest number of X's (inner 10's); - After this competitors still tying will be declared equal; but for ranking purposes, i.e. position in the match play charts of Elimination Rounds, a disk toss will decide the position of those declared equal. - 7.6.5.2 For ties deciding the entrance to the Elimination Rounds, or in matches deciding the progress from one stage of the competition to the next, or for deciding the medal placements after match play competition, there will be shoot-offs to break the ties (the system of the number of hits, 10's and X's will not be used):
+- 7.6.4.2 For all Elimination and Finals Rounds scorecards shall be signed by the two athletes in the match, denoting that both athletes or archers' agents agree with the value of each arrow, the total sum, the number of Xs, 10s and the result of the match. - 7.6.5 In the event of a tie in score, the ranking of the results will be determined in the following order: - 7.6.5.1 For ties occurring in all rounds, except for those ties as set out below (7.6.5.2): - Individuals and Teams: - Greatest number of 10's (including inner 10's); - Greatest number of X's (inner 10's); - After this athletes still tying will be declared equal; but for ranking purposes, i.e. position in the match play charts of Elimination Rounds, a disk toss will decide the position of those declared equal.